pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

 whereas the ``__init__``-docstring is found below the constructor declaration.

 Inside class docstrings, you can sue the same directives as for functions.
-The same rules apply.
+**The same rules apply.**

 .. rubric:: Documentation of attributes

-Public attributes must be documented using docstrings.
+Attributes must be documented using docstrings.
 This holds for instance-level attributes set in the constructor, as well as for class-level attributes.
 PorePy's sphinx build is configured such that it will render those docstrings the same way as method docstrings.

+Though only public attributes are included by Sphinx' configuration, private and name-mangled attributes must be documented as well.

 In any case, use type annotations in the Python code and **do not** use type hints in the docstring.
 This will avoid a second, redundant display of the type